 2. Choose Natural Sweeteners

-Replace refined sugars with natural sweeteners like honey, maple syrup, or agave nectar.
-These options still contain sugar but offer additional nutrients and a lower glycemic index.
-However, use them sparingly to avoid overconsumption.
+Try replacing refined sugars with natural sweeteners like honey, maple syrup, or agave nectar.
+While they still contain sugar, they offer some added nutrients and tend to have a lower glycemic index.
+Just remember to use them in moderation to avoid overdoing it.

 3. Cut Back on Sugary Drinks